 How Do You Get Tested for Fibromyalgia?
 And, What Are the 18 Tender Points?

 Diagnosing fibromyalgia is no walk in the park.

-However, it is not impossible for the doctors to diagnose the condition.
-Medical experts usually check for particular tender points (18 of them) on the body, and identify if the tender points cause pain when pressed.
+However, it is not impossible for doctors to diagnose the condition.
+Medical experts usually check for particular tender points (18 of them) on the body and identify if the tender points cause pain when pressed.

 These 18 tender points are located on the front and back of the neck, elbows, hips, lower back, knees, upper back, shoulders, and chest areas.